 To become a licensed OTP distributor, you must file an application for and receive a permit from us.
 The application forms are: Form TT-1 and Schedule A. There is a $600 application fee due with the application and a criminal background check will be conducted on the principal operatives of the company.
 Applicants should allow at least 90 days for processing of their applications and the issuance of their permits.
 Permits are valid for a period of three years from the date of issue.

 Principal operatives requiring a criminal background check includes anyone who meets any of the following criteria: any officer, director, manager, sole proprietor, partner, member, stockholder, or any other person possessing an ownership interest of 10% or greater in the applicant entity.
 Background checks will also be required for anyone who exercises authority or control over the purchase, storage, sale or distribution of cigarettes or OTP, or over the compliance with any cigarette or tobacco products tax laws.

-Any person who assumes any of the roles mentioned above after the initial application is filed must apply to the Department for a background check within 90 days of assuming that role.
+Any person who assumes any of the roles mentioned above after the initial application is filed must apply to us for a background check within 90 days of assuming that role.
 OTP distributors with multiple locations pay only one fee.
 There is an additional $100 fee for each background check submitted subsequent to the initial application.

-RYO Activity to be Reported to Attorney General.
+RYO Activity to be Reported to Attorney General

 In addition to filing Form TT-8 and remitting the tax due, Other Tobacco Products distributors selling Roll-Your-Own Tobacco are also required to file a monthly report, Form AG-1 or AG-2, with the Office of the Attorney General.
 Forms and additional information can be found on the Office of the Attorney General website.